nathaliaacouto/nathaliaacouto/README.md

 ---

-Here you will find some of my projects, at the moment I work mainly with Python and HTML/CSS.
+Here you will find some of my projects, at the moment I work mainly with C and HTML/CSS.
 Hope you enjoy it, feel free to contact me 🌞

 #### My website: https://nathaliaacouto.github.io/website/index.html